rivvalue/voia-docs/replit.md

 # Overview
 The Voice of Client (VOÏA) is a Flask-based system for comprehensive customer feedback collection and AI-powered analysis, specializing in Net Promoter Score (NPS) surveys.
 Its purpose is to convert raw customer feedback into actionable insights, identifying sentiment, key themes, churn risk, and growth opportunities.
-VOÏA aims to provide businesses, particularly Rivvalue Inc., with a robust tool for understanding customer sentiment, improving services, and fostering organic growth through AI-driven analysis of customer interactions.
+VOÏA provides businesses, particularly Rivvalue Inc., with a robust tool for understanding customer sentiment, improving services, and fostering organic growth through AI-driven analysis of customer interactions.
 The project features a production-ready multi-tenant participant management system with extensive email delivery capabilities and AI-powered survey functionalities.

-# Recent Changes
-**October 10, 2025 - Home Page Minimalist Refinement & Mobile UX Enhancement**
--   **Metrics Section Redesign**: Replaced boxed metrics banner with clean inline layout - white background, subtle gray headline (fs-3, Montserrat 500), three metrics separated by thin dividers with red numbers (2rem) for visual emphasis.
--   **Features Section Modernization**: Eliminated dated card/checklist design (gray header, green checkmarks), replaced with modern tile grid using red left borders (3px solid #E13A44), maintaining minimal aesthetic across entire page.
--   **Mobile Typography Scaling**: Enhanced hero responsiveness with progressive text scaling - 8rem→3.5rem→2.5rem for VOÏA title, fs-1→1.5rem→1.1rem for tagline across 768px/576px/375px breakpoints to prevent wrapping.
--   **Mobile Metrics Layout**: Intelligent border switching at ≤768px - horizontal dividers removed, replaced with vertical bottom borders for clean stacked layout with proper spacing (1.5rem gaps).
--   **Mobile CTA Optimization**: Added side margins (0.5rem 1rem) and adjusted padding (0.8rem 1.5rem) for CTAs at ≤576px to prevent edge-touching on small screens.
--   **Design Coherence**: Architect-approved for visual consistency - all sections now use white backgrounds, Montserrat/Karla typography, strategic VOÏA red accents, creating cohesive professional B2B landing experience.

-**October 10, 2025 - Home Page Professional Redesign (Path B Implementation)**
--   **Brand Typography**: Implemented Montserrat (headings, 600 weight) and Karla (body, 400 weight) with Google Fonts loading, optimal line-height (1.7), and 65ch reading width for professional B2B SaaS presentation.
--   **Visual Consistency**: Standardized all three pillar cards with VOÏA red icons (#E13A44) on light red backgrounds, balanced card layouts by removing bullet points for equal visual weight.
--   **Guided Journey CTAs**: Path B implementation with progressive CTAs on all cards - "Start Demo" → "See AI in Action" → "See Live Insights" - creating clear user pathway through experience.
--   **Enhanced Messaging**: Sharpened subtitle to emphasize campaign-based differentiation: "Launch customer feedback campaigns when it matters most.
-AI-powered conversations automatically uncover churn risks, satisfaction trends, and growth opportunities—no analyst required."
--   **Trust Elements**: Added metrics section with three key stats (2min completion, 10x faster insights, 95% accuracy) using fictive but realistic data for credibility without customer logos.
--   **Mobile Optimization**: Comprehensive responsive design with breakpoints at 768px/576px/375px - progressive scaling of padding, icons, and buttons to prevent overflow; full-width CTAs on small screens for accessible tap targets.
--   **Testing**: Architect-approved for professional B2B SaaS standards, verified font loading, mobile layout integrity, and accessible CTA functionality across all screen sizes.

-**October 10, 2025 - Home Page Campaign-Centric Messaging Update**
--   **Marketing Shift**: Repositioned VOÏA from "3-step process" to campaign-based strategic pulse checks, aligning messaging with actual platform functionality.
--   **New Subtitle**: "Run targeted AI-powered campaigns at decision-critical moments.
-Natural AI conversations reveal the insights that shape your strategy."
--   **Updated Pillars**: Replaced sequential steps with three value pillars: (1) Launch Your Campaign - timing and natural conversations, (2) Instant AI Discovery - automated analysis for sentiment/churn/growth, (3) Act on Strategic Insights - campaign dashboard with actionable priorities.
--   **Hero CTAs**: Retained both "Try Demo" and "View Dashboard" buttons for clear user pathways.
--   **Messaging Focus**: Emphasizes strategic timing, quarterly pulse checks, and decision-critical insights over continuous monitoring.

-**October 10, 2025 - Critical Production Login Bug Fix**
--   **Issue**: Production users could login successfully but sidebar loaded while main content stayed on login page (not reproducible in dev).
--   **Root Cause**: Missing session cookie configuration - browsers rejected cookies on HTTPS without `Secure=True` flag, causing session loss after initial render.
--   **Fix**: Added environment-aware session cookie configuration (SameSite=Lax, Secure=True for production, HttpOnly, 7-day lifetime).
--   **Security**: Enhanced CSRF/XSS protection with proper cookie flags, HTTPS-only enforcement in production while maintaining HTTP compatibility for dev/test.
--   **Files**: app.py (session config), business_auth_routes.py (always permanent sessions).

-**October 10, 2025 - Phase 1 Performance Optimization**
--   **Frontend Performance**: Eliminated render-blocking Chart.js by moving to bottom with defer attribute, added CDN resource hints (preconnect, dns-prefetch) for 100-200ms faster external resource loading.
--   **Database Connection Pool**: Enabled OPTIMIZE_DB_POOL flag by default - increased pool_size to 30, max_overflow to 70 (100 total connections), reduced timeout to 20s for faster failure detection.
-Capacity increased from 50 to 200+ concurrent users.
--   **Full-Text Search Optimization**: Added PostgreSQL GIN index with automatic tsvector column for conversation_history, reducing search time from 2000ms to <50ms on large datasets (40x faster).
-Trigger-based auto-update ensures real-time search index maintenance.
--   **Impact**: Initial page load reduced from 2-5s to <0.5s (10x faster), database concurrency increased 4x, text search future-proofed for millions of records.

-**October 10, 2025 - Sentry Error Monitoring Integration**
--   **Sentry Integration**: Activated Sentry error tracking with production environment monitoring, 10% performance trace sampling, and automatic 500 error capture.
--   **Error Context**: Enhanced error reports with UI version tracking, user context, and request metadata for better debugging.
--   **Clean Navbar UX**: Simplified authenticated user navbar to display only user name (no dropdown) - all actions moved to sidebar for cleaner v2 design.
--   **Consistent Mobile Navigation**: Hamburger menu stays on right side for unauthenticated users, creating predictable layout with left space reserved for sidebar toggle.

-**October 10, 2025 - Multi-Tenant Branding & Mobile UX Enhancement**
--   **Multi-Tenant Logo System**: Business account logos display in v2 UI sidebar header (80px height, 220px width max) for authenticated users; Removed duplicate Rivvalue logo/title from top banner for cleaner UI.
--   **Selective Trial Branding**: Archelo demo logo now appears ONLY on trial pages (demo_intro, dashboard) via endpoint-based context filtering, keeping Home page clean and brand-neutral for marketing.
--   **User Display Enhancement**: Fixed navbar dropdown to show user's actual name instead of company name via session['business_user_name'] storage.
--   **Mobile Navigation Fix**: User dropdown now always visible outside collapsible menu on mobile, preventing sidebar overlay conflicts with z-index hierarchy (dropdown: 10003 > sidebar: 10002 > navbar: 10000).
--   **Context Processor Logic**: Intelligent branding_context injection based on authentication state and route endpoint (trial_pages: ['demo_intro', 'dashboard']).
--   **Testing**: Architect-approved with verified multi-tenant isolation, selective logo display, mobile UX improvements, and no functional regressions.

 # User Preferences
 Preferred communication style: Simple, everyday language.